MitchsMisadventures/smm2-mle-discord-bot/README.md

 Click the following link to get the bot installed on your server!

+[Link will go here once Version 1.0 is released!] :)

 ## Requirements

 All required libraries can be found in the `requirements.txt` file.
 If you want to directly install them into your environment, run the following command: